Spatial Partitioning Schemes

 Clustering & Query Optimization

 Partitioning alone cannot resolve intra-file spatial locality.
 Pair coarse partitions with in-file clustering to minimize row-group scans.
 Applying Z-Ordering for Geospatial Queries interleaves longitude and latitude bits, ensuring adjacent coordinates share Parquet row groups.
-This requires scheduled OPTIMIZE or REWRITE DATA jobs to maintain clustering efficiency as data ages.
+This requires scheduled OPTIMIZE or rewrite_data_files jobs to maintain clustering efficiency as data ages.

 Maintenance, Compaction & Troubleshooting